carbonfive/john/README.md

 ### Performance testing

-We use JMeter to test server performance.
+We use JMeter to do load testing.

     $ brew install jmeter
     $ rake performance:test